S2GlobalMosaic/UserManual/README.md

 If a release of the manual shall be done.
 Both version shall be the same and the GitHub repository shall be tagged with this version.

+Afterwards check the setting in the readthedocs project if the versions are correctly accessible

 ## Editing

 ### reST Format Documentation